A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Single-Agent Layer Attacks (L1--L4)

-Lin \etal~\cite{memorySecurity2025} provide the first comprehensive taxonomy of memory security, organizing threats around the four lifecycle stages of an agent memory entry: write, read, consolidate, and share.
-The write stage admits the most consequential attacks because it is where T3 originates: a malicious write during session $s_i$ has no immediate effect, and the harm surfaces only when a future session retrieves the entry.
+\paragraph{Memory lifecycle stages.} Lin \etal~\cite{memorySecurity2025} provide the first comprehensive taxonomy of memory security, organizing threats around the four lifecycle stages of an agent memory entry: \emph{write}, \emph{read}, \emph{consolidate}, and \emph{share}.
+The write stage admits the most consequential attacks because it is where T3 originates: a malicious write in session $s_i$ has no immediate effect, and the harm surfaces only when a future session retrieves the entry.
 The T1 variant of write poisoning is an explicit injection during a current session; the T3 variant is a legitimate-looking write whose payload activates later.

-Read-stage attacks operate by crafting queries that selectively retrieve attacker-planted entries through embedding-space manipulation, suppressing legitimate sources without modifying them.
+The remaining lifecycle stages each open distinct attack surfaces.
+Read-stage attacks craft queries that selectively retrieve attacker-planted entries through embedding-space manipulation, suppressing legitimate sources without modifying them.
 Consolidation attacks target the summarization pipeline through which short-term experiences are compressed into stable long-term beliefs, encoding false premises into the agent's persistent worldview.
 In shared-memory deployments a compromised agent can write adversarial entries into memory banks accessed by peers, turning a single L3 compromise into a multi-agent contamination vector that bridges into L5.

-Memory also serves as a privacy attack surface: agent memory inadvertently captures private user data and exposes it to unauthorized principals in subsequent interactions, with the risk highest when multiple users share a common namespace~\cite{memoryPrivacy2025}.
-The final and most diffuse threat is behavioral drift through biased accumulation, a T4a phenomenon with no discrete payload or trigger: systematic exposure to biased information sources gradually saturates long-term memory with non-representative experiences, and goal misalignment emerges as a distributional rather than a point-event property~\cite{memoryGovern2025}.
+\paragraph{Privacy and drift surfaces.} Beyond integrity, memory is a confidentiality surface: agent memory inadvertently captures private user data and exposes it to unauthorized principals in subsequent interactions, with the risk highest when multiple users share a common namespace~\cite{memoryPrivacy2025}.
+The most diffuse memory threat is behavioral drift through biased accumulation, a T4a phenomenon with no discrete payload or trigger: systematic exposure to biased information sources gradually saturates long-term memory with non-representative experiences, and goal misalignment emerges as a distributional rather than a point-event property~\cite{memoryGovern2025}.
+Drift is the only T4 threat at L3; T4b dormant payloads live in $\mathcal{R}_1$, not in memory.

-\subsection{RAG Poisoning}
+\subsubsection{RAG Poisoning}